OxloDev/ChessStreamTool/README.md

+_Details_
 Chrome extension created to hide the information of you or your oponent.
+Work's on Chess.com and Lichess.org.

 ## Stream Uses ##
 * Prevent's stream sniping